-While the "Miranda Rights" that all police are obligated to inform you of before questioning you apply, remember, if you speak with the police, they are going to be hearing you with "prejudiced ears."
+ANYTHING YOU SAY WILL BE INTERPRETED AGAINST YOUWhile the "Miranda Rights" that all police are obligated to inform you of before questioning you apply, remember, if you speak with the police, they are going to be hearing you with "prejudiced ears."
 That means that anything you say that could be interpreted against you - WILL be interpreted against you.
 Even things that aren't open to interpretation will be considered against you by them.

 What you should understand here is you can't talk your way out of it if someone has already submitted a Complaint against you.
 Don't bother to try.
 All you'll be doing is digging a deeper hole for yourself.

-Hire an experienced criminal defense lawyer first and have them make the phone call to the police.
+WHEN YOU FIND A POLICE BUSINESS CARD - HIRE A LAWYER FIRSTHire an experienced criminal defense lawyer first and have them make the phone call to the police.
 They will be able to determine if you are the primary suspect and if there is any room for "talking" your way out.
 If not, just by hiring them, you've insulated yourself from being questioned by the police.
 The lawyer will accompany you to the Precinct and sit with you if you're being questioned and stop the police from going any further than he/she wants to allow.
 This is all very important for you.
 So hire an experienced lawyer first.